pipegalera/old-website/content/blog/offensive-efficiency/index.md

 title: 'Measuring Efficient Offensive Production in the NBA'
 subtitle: 'The goal is building a metric of offensive efficiency that can be used to detect winning players and teams'

-summary: The goal is building a metric of offensive efficiency that can be used to detect winning players and teams
+summary: The goal is to build a metric of offensive efficiency that can be used to detect winning players and teams

 authors: []